earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯. _Science and the Modern World_.
 Paperback edition.
 New York: Free Press, 1967.

 * Wollheim, Richard.
 “On Pictorial Representation.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 396--405.
-Blackwell, 2004.
+Oxford: Blackwell, 2004.

 * Yamamoto, Seisaku and Robert Carter, trans. _[Watsuji][sc] Tetsurō’s_ Rinrigaku: _Ethics in Japan_.
 Albany: SUNY Press, 1996.